lagom/lagom/docs/manual/java/guide/cluster/UsingAkkaPersistenceTyped.md

 ## Data Serialization

 The messages (commands, replies) and the durable classes (events, state snapshots) need to be serializable to be sent over the wire across the cluster or be stored on the database.
 Akka recommends [Jackson-based serializers](https://doc.akka.io/docs/akka/2.6/serialization-jackson.html?language=Java) --preferably JSON, but CBOR is also supported-- as a good default in most cases.
-On top of Akka serializers, Lagom makes it easy to add [[Play-JSON serialization|SerializationPlayJson]] support, which may be more familiar to some Scala developers.

 Read more about the serialization setup and configuration in the [[serialization|Serialization]] section.